-- Ensure the Centre is always compliant with SFJ Awards Centre approval criteria. - Have a policy in place for preventing, investigating and dealing with alleged or suspected malpractice or maladministration. - Ensure all staff and learners understand malpractice and/or maladministration and the associated consequences. - Monitor Centre activity to detect any suspected or actual malpractice or maladministration. - Have suitable verifiable administrative procedures in place to prevent instances of maladministration, identifying weaknesses and implementing new processes as a result of lessons learnt.

-- Promptly investigate any suspected or actual malpractice or maladministration, using staff who are independent of the alleged or suspected malpractice or maladministration. - Promptly report to SFJ Awards details of any malpractice or maladministration investigations that have taken place. - Cooperate fully with SFJ Awards in any further investigation of reported, suspected or actual malpractice or maladministration.
+- Ensure the Centre is compliant with SFJ Awards Centre approval criteria. - Have a policy in place for preventing, investigating and dealing with alleged or suspected malpractice or maladministration. - Ensure staff and learners understand malpractice and maladministration and the associated consequences. - Have suitable verifiable administrative procedures in place to prevent instances of maladministration. - Ensure the prompt investigation of any suspected or actual malpractice or maladministration, using staff who are independent of the alleged or suspected malpractice or maladministration. - Implement any lessons learned where malpractice and/or maladministration has taken place. - Ensure prompt reporting to SFJ Awards of any malpractice or maladministration investigations that have taken place. - Cooperate fully with SFJ Awards in any further investigation of reported, suspected or actual malpractice or maladministration.

-3.4 All SFJ Awards Staff and External Quality Assurers (EQAs) must:
+3.4 SFJ Awards Staff and External Quality Assurers (EQAs) must:

-- Be vigilant and report any suspected cases of malpractice or maladministration to SFJ Awards' Quality Assurance and Compliance Manager or EPA Quality Assurance Manager immediately. - Support Centres and provide them with guidance on how to prevent, investigate and deal with alleged or suspected malpractice or maladministration. - Limit cases of malpractice or maladministration through routine external quality assurance activities. - Identify issues during day-to-day operations that lead SFJ Awards to believe that malpractice or maladministration has, or may have, happened. - Take into consideration instances of malpractice or maladministration when recommending sanctions and applying appropriate risk ratings to approved Centres. - Report any suspected cases of malpractice or maladministration to SFJ Awards' Quality Assurance Managers immediately.
+- Be vigilant and report any suspected cases of malpractice or maladministration to SFJ Awards' Responsible Officer (or delegate) immediately. - Support Centres and provide them with guidance on how to prevent, investigate and deal with alleged or suspected malpractice or maladministration. - Limit cases of malpractice or maladministration through routine external quality assurance activities. - Take into consideration instances of malpractice or maladministration when recommending sanctions and applying appropriate risk ratings to approved Centres.

-3.5 SFJ Awards' Quality Assurance Managers must:
+3.5 Under the guidance of the Responsible Officer, SFJ Awards' Quality Assurance team will:

-- Notify the Head of Centre when either SFJ Awards or an external/third party identifies alleged or actual malpractice or maladministration. - Oversee the work of the External Quality Assurers (EQAs) to reduce, detect and manage malpractice or maladministration. - Examine cases of alleged or actual malpractice or maladministration and determine the wider implications of each reported malpractice or maladministration event. - Identify weaknesses and implement new processes as a result of lessons learnt. - Inform the SFJ Awards Responsible Officer immediately of any actual or potential Adverse Effect that arises.
+- Notify the releant member of Centre staff when either SFJ Awards identifies alleged or actual malpractice or maladministration.1 - Oversee the work undertaken to reduce, detect and manage malpractice or maladministration. - Examine cases of alleged or actual malpractice or maladministration and determine the wider implications of each reported malpractice or maladministration event. - Identify weaknesses and recommend new processes as a result of lessons learnt. - Inform the SFJ Awards Responsible Officer immediately of any actual or potential Adverse Effect that arises.